 BCBP Course Requirements

-Advisory Committee: Professors O'Hara, Poccia, Ratner‡, and Williamson; Associate Professors Bishop (Chair), Goutte†, and Loinaz; Assistant Professors Carter, Jaswal*, and Kan.
+Advisory Committee: Professors Goutte, O'Hara*, Poccia, Ratner‡, and Williamson (Chair); Associate Professors Bishop and Loinaz; Assistant Professors Carter* and Jaswal; Visiting Assistant Professor Hasegawa.

 Biochemistry and Biophysics is an interdisciplinary major that integrates the three disciplines of Biology, Chemistry, and Physics, using the principles of chemistry and physics to explain and explore biological phenomena.